Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 (B) The covered entity is responsible for complying with § 164.316(a) and § 164.530(i), pertaining to the implementation of policies and procedures to ensure compliance with applicable requirements of this part, including the safeguard requirements in paragraph (a)(2)(ii) of this section.

+(C) The covered entity is responsible for complying with § 164.314 and § 164.504 regarding business associate arrangements and other organizational requirements.

 (D) The covered entity is responsible for designating the components that are part of one or more health care components of the covered entity and documenting the designation in accordance with paragraph (c) of this section, provided that, if the covered entity designates one or more health care components, it must include any component that would meet the definition of a covered entity or business associate if it were a separate legal entity.
 Health care component(s) also may include a component only to the extent that it performs covered functions.

 (c)(1) Standard: Documentation.
 A covered entity must maintain a written or electronic record of a designation as required by paragraphs (a) or (b) of this section.